 As stated before, every county court has its own small claims forms.
 You can download the small claims forms from the website of the county court.
 If you would like to File Your Small Claims Online in South Carolina court without any delay, you may file your case now.
-The paralegal of Fast Legal Filing will research and prepare your small claims case for South Carolina court and will send you all the instructions.
+The staff of Fast Legal Filing will research and prepare your small claims case for South Carolina court and will send you all the instructions.

 Submit Small Claims Forms in South Carolina Court: